 Google Translate

-The first semester of the 2023-24 school year has been a very successful one with numerous activities and awards in our English program.
+The first semester of the 2024-25 school year has been a very successful one with numerous activities and awards in our English program.
 In addition, there are numerous student achievements that we would like to acknowledge.
-First, we would like to congratulate Maria Oprea for winning the Marie Pick Award for Proficiency in English Writing, Vanessa Wang for winning the Robert MacDonald Award for Excellence in English Literature, and Sarah Jagani for winning the Edna Izzard Award for Proficiency in English and Drama.
-The students who received the awards for highest marks in their courses were: Katherine Liu (ENG4UE), Hailey Chan (ENG4U), Liv Vanderlinden (EWC4U) and Fatima Kadhum (ENG4C).
+First, we would like to congratulate Eowyn Wong-Au for winning the Marie Pick Award for Proficiency in English Writing, Elaine Wang for winning the Robert MacDonald Award for Excellence in English Literature, and Michelle Borisenko for winning the Edna Izzard Award for Proficiency in English and Drama.
+The students who received the awards for highest marks in their courses were: Yasmin Hadizad (ENG4UE), Erel Gililov (ENG4U), Yuliia Filipenko (ENG4C), and Amey Lawrence (EWC4U).

-Over 200 English students attended several different creative writing workshops this past year.
-RHHS alumnus Pardis Aliakbarkhani inspired us with a selection of readings from her three books A Drink of the Caspian, The Siren, and For Pomegranates as well as leading us through a poetry workshop focused on self-empowerment.
-At the Festival of Literary Diversity students explored tips and techniques for creating incredible characters with Daniel Aleman.
-They learned about the creative craft involved in writing a short story in addition to the details that go into publishing a collection from Jesmeen Kaur Deo.
-Elamin Abdelmahmoud joined our class to discuss what it's like to write a memoir and what it takes to build a career as a successful journalist.
-Indigenous author Cheri Dimaline mesmerized students with the real life stories behind her national bestseller Empire of the Wild.
-We were also fortunate enough to meet with stage and screen actors John Jarvis and Marvin Karon for a workshop on writing dramatic monologues.
+Over 200 English students attended several different virtual creative writing workshops this year.
+RHHS alumnus Pardis Aliakbarkhani inspired us with a selection of readings from her four books of Poetry Revelations, A Drink from the Caspian, The Siren, and For Pomegranates as well as leading us through a poetry workshop focused on self-empowerment.
+Pardis was also kind enough to gift all of the Writer’s Craft students with a free copy of her latest work entitled Revelations.
+At the 2024 Festival of Literary Diversity students explored tips and techniques for creating memorable characters with Emily Pohl-Weary.
+They learned about the creative craft involved in writing a short story in addition to the details that go into publishing a work from Bianca Marais and Tasneem Motala.
+Matteo Cerilli joined our classes to discuss how to incorporate political and social activism into writing in the horror genre; while Waubgeshig Rice mesmerized students with the stories behind his brand new novel Moon of the Turning Leaves.
+We were also fortunate enough to meet with stage and screen actors John Jarvis and Marvin Karon in early June for a workshop on writing dramatic monologues.
 These were all wonderful opportunities which enabled our students to explore the immense diversity in the Canadian publishing industry and to ask questions about the various pathways to success in the writing profession.

 If you have any questions regarding the English program at RHHS please feel free to contact the English department at any time.
-Take care and have a wonderful winter.
+Take care and stay in touch.

 Share |